terminalcommandnewsletter/everything-chatgpt/README.md

 2. Then, we visit `https://chat.openai.com/chat/<chat ID here>`.

 ### Loading a Past Conversation
-When the user clicks on a past conversation, a request is made (requiring an access token, likely the cookie with other factors to ensure genuine requests) to `/backend-api/conversation/<conversation ID>` with a response like this:
+When the user clicks on a past conversation, a request is made (requiring an access token, ~~likely the cookie with other factors to ensure genuine requests~~ an Authorization header) to `/backend-api/conversation/<conversation ID>` with a response like this:

 ```
 title: <Title of Conversation>